 There aren’t any roads here, so you’ll need to go via water taxi from Boca De Tomaltan, which go regularly and cost around 100 pesos.

-Once you arrive in Quimixto, follow the La Puerta river inland for about a mile – you should see signs pointing towards the waterfall trail.
+Once you arrive in Quimixto, follow the La Puerta River inland for about a mile – you should see signs pointing towards the waterfall trail.
 Just ask a local if you get lost.

 The hike is inland and takes about half an hour to get to the falls, passing through various bridges.